mob-timer/mob-timer/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/mob-timer/mob-timer.svg)](https://greenkeeper.io/)

-A cross-platform timer built on [Electron](http://electron.atom.io/) for doing [Mob Programming](http://mobprogramming.org/).
+A cross-platform mob-timer built on [Electron](http://electron.atom.io/) for doing [Mob Programming](http://mobprogramming.org/).
 This is a fork from [pluralsight/mob-timer](https://github.com/pluralsight/mob-timer).

 ![Example Timer Image](timer-example.png)

-Click the gear icon in the top right to configure the timer.
+Click the gear icon in the top right to configure the mob-timer.
-Then click the large circle to start/stop the timer, or the smaller circle to skip to the next mobber.
+Then click the large circle to start/stop the mob-timer, or the smaller circle to skip to the next mobber.

-# Running the timer
+# Running the mob-timer

-You can either build the timer from source or [download a pre-built version](https://github.com/mob-timer/mob-timer/releases).
+You can either build the mob-timer from source or [download a pre-built version](https://github.com/mob-timer/mob-timer/releases).

 ## Build mob-timer